ginanjar-tg/my-portfolio/README.md

-This is My Simple Portfolio, built with NextJS and Tailwindcss
+This is My Portfolio, built with NextJS and Tailwindcss